 What Our Customers Have to Say About the GC1

-We sold a Yamaha GC1 to Mrs Kojs a few years and in her feedback she says:
+We sold a Yamaha GC1 to Mrs Kojs a few years ago and in her feedback she said:

 “Thank you so much Mark!
 Fabulous piano which I love to bits!
 Great sound and looks absolutely pristine, I am the envy of all my friends.”